Climate change, environment & energy

 Climate risks, biodiversity loss and energy dependence

-A special focus is placed on exploring the mitigation potential through promotion of renewable energy solutions, which currently is standing at 25,06% in the total energy mix, energy efficiency measures and resource efficiency production and consumption.
+A special focus is placed on exploring the greenhouses gas emissions mitigation potential in various sectors, such as transportation, agriculture, waste management, promotion of renewable energy solutions, energy efficiency measures and resource efficiency production and consumption patterns.
 At the same time, support to the reform and modernization of environmental management systems conducive to green development and EU standards are being provided.

 UNDP Moldova